djl218/Assignments/Company_CG/README.md

 Although this backend handles requests fairly well, there is still room for improvement:

-* First, it should be made sure that an email that is submitted for a new trainer is in an appropriate format.
-It should contain `@` and should be followed by something like `website.com`.
+* When an email address is submitted for a new trainer, it should be in an appropriate format.
+The email address should contain `@` and should end with something like `website.com`.

-* An email should only be used once.
-A trainer should not be able to create another account if their email is already stored (assuming that there is a database).
+* An email address should only be used once.
+A trainer should not be able to create another account if their email address is already stored (assuming that there is a database to store it).

 * Also there should be some considerations for phone numbers.
 Should they be in a specific format?
 Should they be a specific length?